Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/1-call-api-roles/README.md

 > :bulb: **Important security tip**
 >
-> When you set **User assignment required?** to **Yes**, Azure AD will check that only users assigned to your application in the **Users and groups** blade are able to sign-in to your app.
+> When you set **User assignment required?** to **Yes**, Microsoft Entra ID will check that only users assigned to your application in the **Users and groups** blade are able to sign-in to your app.
 You can assign users directly or by assigning security groups they belong to.

 For more information, see: [How to: Add app roles in your application and receive them in the token](https://docs.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps)